-The trees were 500 seeds from redwood, loblolly pine, sycamore, Douglas fir and sweetgum.
+The trees were 500 seeds from redwood, loblolly pine, sycamore, Douglas fir, and sweetgum.
 The seeds were the PPK, or Personal Preference Kit, of Astronaut Stuart Roosa, as a tribute to his former employer, the U.S. Forest Service.

-For several years after returning to earth, the seeds sprouted and thrived in laboratories of the Forest Service.
+For several years after returning to Earth, the seeds sprouted and thrived in laboratories of the Forest Service.
 Hundreds of little trees that, now, had nowhere to grow, were given away.

-It was the nation’s Bicentennial and trees went to nearly every Western and Southern state where the tree species grew.
+It was the nation’s Bicentennial, and trees went to nearly every Western and Southern state where the tree species grew.

-Planted in schoolyards, at state capitals, museums, historical societies, and people’s yards.
+They were planted in schoolyards, at state capitals, museums, historical societies, and people’s yards.

 The White House has a Loblolly Pine.